LinShunKang/MyPerf4J/README.md

     - The Accurate Mode is recommended for applications that are insensitive to memory and require high accuracy.

 ## About MyPerf4J-AspectJ and MyPerf4J-ASM
-* MyPerf4J-AspectJ
-    * Implement aspect weaving using [AspectJ](https://github.com/eclipse/org.aspectj)
-    * More mature from a technical point of view.
-    * The speed is slightly slower，and will produce unnecessary objects that affect the program's own GC.
 * MyPerf4J-ASM
     * Implement aspect weaving using [ASM](http://asm.ow2.io/)
     * From a technical perspective, it is not mature enough,
     * Extremely fast!
-Does not produce any unnecessary objects, does not affect the program's own GC.
+    * Does not produce any unnecessary objects, does not affect the program's own GC.